Content API

 object-details

-Get the details for a Asset or Folder as a Python dictionary object containing CMIS attributes
+Get the details for an Asset or Folder as a Python dictionary object containing CMIS attributes

 client = ContentAPI()